OliverMount/PopulationResponseCurve/README.md

 <figcaption> Figure 3. family of population response curves </figcaption>
 </figure>

-The above figures are produced using the code Illustrator.py.
-Feel free to increase the number of neurons per stimuls and plot the population responses.
+The above figures are produced using the script `codes\Illustrator.py`.
+Feel free to increase the number of neurons per stimulus and plot the population responses.

 ###  Population Response Curve based Decoding of Mean Direction using Mouse Calcium Imaging Data
-This repository contains codes Python codes for obtaining population response cruves calcium imaging data (preprocessed and epoked).
+This repository contains Python code for obtaining population response curves from preprocessed and epoched calcium imaging data.

 ### Instruction for running the code

 1. git clone the repository to a local folder in your computer

-2. cd in to the scripts folder and set the following paths in the  pop_decoding.py
+2. Change into the 'scripts' folder and set the following paths in the 	'pop_decoding.py' file:

-	a. data_path: This is the path where the preprocessed calcium data are stored
+	a. data_path: This is the path where the preprocessed calcium data is stored.
-	b. pval_pref_path: path to the csv files where the pvalues of the tuned and untuned neurons as well as preferred direction of each neuron is stored
+	b. pval_pref_path: Path to the CSV files where the p-values of the tuned and untuned neurons, as well as the preferred direction of each neuron, are stored."

 	In our case, the csv file is in the following format